A-Herzog/Warteschlangensimulator/docs/Tutorial_en/index.md

 ## Step 11

-In the default case the exponential distribution with an average service time of 50 seconds is choosen.
+In the default case the exponential distribution with an average service time of 50 seconds is chosen.
 We want an **average service time of 80 seconds**, so we click on "Edit" and change the average service time.

 ![Warteschlangensimulator tutorial - step 11](Tutorial11.png)